 The Michigan Virtual drop and refund policy recognizes that class scheduling often requires some flexibility.
-As such, Michigan Virtual provides a full refund on enrollments that are dropped on or before the refund deadline date.
-Our policy also recognizes that Michigan Virtual incurs licensing, instructional, and other expenses at the time a refund deadline is reached.
+As such, Michigan Virtual provides a full refund on enrollments that are dropped on or before the Drop for Refund End date as published in our enrollment calendar.
+Our policy also recognizes that Michigan Virtual incurs licensing, instructional, and other expenses at the time a refund end date is reached.
 As such, customers that withdraw a student after the refund deadline date are charged the full cost of the enrollment.
 Michigan Virtual does not provide a refund for enrollments that are dropped or withdrawn after a refund date.

 Refund Deadline Date

-Customers that drop or withdraw a student after the refund deadline date will be charged the full cost of the enrollment.
-Michigan Virtual does not provide a refund for enrollments that are dropped or withdrawn after a refund date.
+Customers that drop an enrollment after the refund deadline date will be charged the full cost of the enrollment.
+Michigan Virtual does not provide a refund for enrollments that are dropped after the enrollment’s refund deadline date.

-Customers paying with PayPal, credit card or check/money order will be refunded by Michigan Virtual within 30 calendar days from the date that a course is dropped, provided that the drop was made before the refund deadline date.
+Customers paying with credit card will be refunded by Michigan Virtual within 30 calendar days from the date that a course is dropped, provided that the drop was made before the refund deadline date.

 Customers that use a purchase order, including those participating in a Consortium, will only pay for actual enrollments at the time of invoice.
-Any enrollments that were dropped before a refund deadline date will not be included on an invoice, therefore eliminating any need for a refund payment.
+Any enrollments with a status of “Dropped_Grace” will not be included on an invoice, therefore eliminating any need for a refund payment.

 School Purchase Orders and Consortium Orders

 Customers that use a Purchase Order or Consortium Order with Michigan Virtual will be invoiced for each enrollment after refund deadline dates have passed.
-The customer will be invoiced for all enrollments, including those that are dropped or withdrawn after a refund deadline date.
+The customer will be invoiced for all enrollments, excluding those with a status of “Dropped_Grace.”
 Payment is due within 30 calendar days from the date of the invoice.
 Failure to issue timely payment to Michigan Virtual may result in suspension of enrollment rights and/or removal of students from classes for whom payment has not been received.

 In accordance with Michigan’s State School Aid Act, Michigan Virtual offers student courses as part of its effort to serve as a statewide laboratory and quality model of instruction for implementing virtual learning solutions.
 As such, it is possible that research will be conducted on a course in which students are enrolled or on students’ online experience.
 Non-personally identifiable data will be shared with researchers for these purposes.
-If for any reason a student does not want to participate in research activities or does not want his or her data to be used for research purposes, please send an email at any time to email@example.com.In that email, please include the name and BlackboardID of the student as well as a sentence indicating that the student does not want to participate in research activities.
+If for any reason a student does not want to participate in research activities or does not want his or her data to be used for research purposes, please send an email at any time to email@example.com.
+In that email, please include the student’s first and last name, the email address the student uses when signing into the Student Learning Portal, as well as a sentence indicating that the student does not want to participate in research activities.
 Please use “Research” in the subject line of the email.
 A student’s participation in research is voluntary and there is no penalty if a student does not want to participate.